Wiffzack/Imtoolazy/README.md

 https://www.snort.org/downloads/snort/Snort_2_9_9_0_Installer.exe

-Configure Snort - Add rules (Copy in the rules Folder in the Snort folder)

-Customize the path to the Snort log folder.
+Configure Snort - Add rules (Copy in the rules Folder in the Snort folder) Customize the snort.etc to your needs.
+You can take the Examples!
-Example ! os.chdir(r'C:\Snort\log')

 Requirement for Compile: